oddstream/gosol/README.md

 ![Screenshot](https://github.com/oddstream/gomps5/blob/7152668f4b5053a1d438981e9d4564624616da6a/screenshots/Simple%20Simon.png)

-It's tested on Linux, Windows and in a web browser (when compiled to WASM with  `GOOS=js GOARCH=wasm go build -v -o gomps5.wasm -ldflags="-s -w"`).
+It's tested on Linux, Windows and in a web browser.

+There is a live playable WASM version [here](https://oddstream.games/gosol/gosol.html)

 ## Variants

-It will know how to play:
+It currently knows how to play:

 * Agnes Bernauer
-* Aces and Kings
-* Algerian
-* Alhambra
-* American Toad (also The Toad)
+* American Toad
 * Australian
 * Baker's Dozen
-* Bisley
-* Bristol (also Dover)
-* Canfield (also Acme, Storehouse)
-* Cruel, Ripple Fan
 * Duchess
 * Easy (an easy to win game, for debugging)
-* Fortune's Favor
-* Forty Thieves (also Busy Aces, Fortune's Favor, Forty and Eight, Josephine, Maria, Limited, Lucas, Red and Black)
+* Forty Thieves (also Sixty Thieves, Busy Aces, Forty and Eight, Josephine, Maria, Limited, Lucas, Red and Black, Rank and File, Number Ten)
 * Freecell (also Eight Off)
-* Klondike (also Draw One, Draw Three, Batsford, Double Klondike, Gargantua, Thumb and Pouch, Thoughtful)
+* Klondike (also Klondike Draw Three, Thoughtful)
-* La Belle Lucie (and Trefoil, The Fan)
-* Mistress and Mrs Mop
 * Penguin
-* Scorpion
+* Scorpion (also Wasp)
 * Simple Simon
-* Spider (also Beetle, Spiderette, Spider One Suit, Spider Two Suits, Will o' the Wisp)
+* Spider (also Spider One Suit, Spider Two Suits)
 * Whitehead
-* Yukon
+* Yukon (also Yukon Cells)

+Variants are added when the whim takes me, or when some aspect of the engine needs testing/extending, or when someone asks.

 Some variants have been tried and discarded as being a bit silly, or just too hard: